mroth/scmpuff/README.md

 ### How does it compare with scm_breeze?

-Features we don't have
+Features we don't have:
  * Design Asset Management
+ * Key chording
+ * File indexing/search
  * Most everything except var substitution

-Antipatterns
+Antipatterns:
  - Don't set any environment variables that are unnecessary.
+ - Do as much as possible in cross-platform compiled code, as little as possible in shell script.

 ### Can I disable or change the default git shortcut alias names?
 You can disable them via passing `--aliases=false` to the `scmpuff init` call